 - Auditor General

-- Chief Commissioner for the Independent Commission Against Corruption
+- Chief Commissioner of the Independent Commission Against Corruption

-- Chief Commissioner for the Law Enforcement Conduct Commission
+- Chief Commissioner of the Law Enforcement Conduct Commission

 - Chief Executive of the Office of Local Government